hygtfrde/hygtfrde.github.io/README.md

 My graphics rely on using the methods rect() and clearRect() from canvas.
 These draw 2-D rectangles on the screen.
-Separate objects are given the same corresponding coordinates and drawn on the canvas with drawImage, which are then checked for collisions.
+Separate objects are given the same corresponding coordinates and drawn on the canvas with drawImage(), which are then checked for collisions.

 Checking if the player and an object collide uses a loop that goes over all of the existing objects.
 This seems like an inefficient way to do collision detection but it works with a program this size.

-Moving enemies are put into the game by changing thier objects coordinates each animation frame.
+Moving enemies are put into the game by changing their objects' coordinates each animation frame.
 --------------------------------------------------------------------------------

+NOTES ON IMPROVEMENTS:

 To make this game better, moving platforms could be added.
 Adding circular or elliptical movement to enemy objects would make this harder and more